Water on Mars: Historical background

 The notion of water on Mars preceded the space age by hundreds of years.
 Early telescopic observers correctly assumed that the white polar caps and clouds were indications of water's presence.
 These observations, coupled with the fact that Mars has a 24-hour day, led astronomer William Herschel to declare in 1784 that Mars probably offered its inhabitants "a situation in many respects similar to ours."

 By the start of the 20th century, most astronomers recognized that Mars was far colder and drier than Earth.
 The presence of oceans was no longer accepted, so the paradigm changed to an image of Mars as a "dying" planet with only a meager amount of water.
 The dark areas, which could be seen to change seasonally, were then thought to be tracts of vegetation.
 The person most responsible for popularizing this view of Mars was Percival Lowell (1855–1916), who imagined a race of Martians constructing a network of canals to bring water from the poles to the inhabitants at the equator.
 Although generating tremendous public enthusiasm, Lowell's ideas were rejected by most astronomers.
 The majority view of the scientific establishment at the time is probably best summarized by English astronomer Edward Walter Maunder (1851–1928) who compared the climate of Mars to conditions atop a 20,000 foot peak on an arctic island where only lichen might be expected to survive.

 In the meantime, many astronomers were refining the tool of planetary spectroscopy in hope of determining the composition of the Martian atmosphere.
 Between 1925 and 1943, Walter Adams and Theodore Dunham at the Mount Wilson Observatory tried to identify oxygen and water vapor in the Martian atmosphere, with generally negative results.
 The only component of the Martian atmosphere known for certain was carbon dioxide (CO2) identified spectroscopically by Gerard Kuiper in 1947.
-Water vapor was not unequivocally detected on Mars until 1963.
+Water vapor was not unequivocally detected on Mars until 1963, at the Mount Wilson Observatory.

 The composition of the polar caps, assumed to be water ice since the time of Cassini (1666), was questioned by a few scientists in the late 1800s who favored CO2 ice, because of the planet's overall low temperature and apparent lack of appreciable water.
 This hypothesis was confirmed theoretically by Robert Leighton and Bruce Murray in 1966.
 Today it is known that the winter caps at both poles are primarily composed of CO2 ice, but that a permanent (or perennial) cap of water ice remains during the summer at the northern pole.
-At the southern pole, a small cap of CO2 ice remains during summer, but this cap too is underlain by water ice.
+At the southern pole, a small cap of CO2 ice remains during summer, but this cap too is underlain by perennial water ice as shown by spectroscopic data from 2004 from the Mars Express orbiter.